 Sure, a lot has changed in the Church’s 2,000 year lifespan, but I began to realize that almost all of these changes are like the organic growth and development that all living things experience without losing their essential identity.
 The most influential factor for me was definitely the testimony of the earliest Christian leaders known as the ‘Early Church Fathers,’ who often gave their lives for the sake of preserving the faith, and held beliefs regarding the Church, sacred Scripture/ Holy Tradition, the sacraments, and salvation that I found to be overwhelmingly in harmony with Catholicism rather than Evangelicalism/Protestantism.
 Contrary to all of my expectations, the scriptures themselves made more sense and ‘came alive’ as I learned more about how the early Church interpreted them… After losing much sleep in a process of prayerful study that was exciting, but not always easy (especially considering a few tough teachings and the priestly sex abuse scandal that was happening), and after a 6 month courtship with Eastern Orthodoxy… I was eventually received into full communion with the Catholic Church, and I can say that it is truly good to be home!

 I created this site to help protestants/evangelicals truly understand the Biblical and historical basis of the Catholic teachings which they protest (whether in knowledge or in ignorance as I once did).
 I aim not to belittle other Christians’ beliefs, but to share the paper-trail of evidence that I personally found to be a compelling witness to the truth of the Catholic faith.
+As I am not a trained theologian or apologist, I attempt to minimize my own commentary.
 I hope that Christians of all varieties will find the content respectful, informative, and engaging.
 I am also creating a blog section called the Spirituality of the Saints to share the beautiful inspiration I have found in ‘the company of saints.’

 The Catholic Catechism states that sin and misunderstanding on all sides has tragically lead to the divisions that exist within Christianity today….
 By the grace of God, may this site be beneficial in some way to all who are seeking the unity which our Lord Jesus Christ prayed for in the Garden of Gethsemane… Amen.